nicholashanoian/nicholashanoian.github.io/_projects/2017-08-18-camp-phoenix.md

 completed project is shown below.
 While it was not an overly technical task, it was a major success and it greatly outperformed its predecessors.
-In the past, counselors would create one of these boards and the entire structure would rot within a few year.
+In the past, counselors would create one of these boards and the entire structure would rot within a few years.
 The one that I built, however, is still standing strong to this day and I built it all the way back in 2013.